Merrimack Warriors men's ice hockey: Lawler Arena

-Merrimack Plays its home games at Lawler Arena.
-Which is located in the Merrimack athletic complex in North Andover Massachusetts.
-The rink is named after former warriors coach J. Thom Lawler who led the warriors to a division II national championship in 1978.
-It has a capacity of 2,549 making it the smallest arena in hockey east.
-In 2023 the arena seen new renovations adding a new video board and the all new Gallant Pavilion.
+Merrimack plays its home games at Lawler Arena which is located in the Merrimack athletic complex in North Andover, Massachusetts.
+The rink is named after former Warriors coach J. Thom Lawler who led the Warriors to a Division II national championship in 1978.
+It has a capacity of 2,549 making it the smallest arena in Hockey East.
+In 2023 the arena saw new renovations adding a new video board and the all new Gallant Pavilion.